 Pipeline Integration & Production Boundaries

-OEM_MAPPING_REGISTRYas configuration-as-code.
-Deploy updates via CI/CD with automated regression tests against historical OEM payloads. - Audit Trail Preservation: Attach the original payload hash and normalization timestamp to every canonical record.
-Compliance teams require cryptographic linkage between the normalized dataset and the source document.
+OEM_MAPPING_REGISTRYas configuration-as-code; deploy updates via CI/CD with automated regression tests against historical OEM payloads. - Preserve audit-trail linkage — attach the original payload hash and normalization timestamp to every canonical record so compliance teams can cryptographically link the normalized dataset back to the source document.

 By isolating OEM heterogeneity behind a strict normalization boundary, MRO engineering teams guarantee deterministic data flow, reduce manual reconciliation overhead, and maintain continuous airworthiness compliance across mixed-fleet operations.